 Try these solutions to create new ways to wear your dress.

 A fitted bandage or bodycon dress is the ultimate totem of complete body confidence but does require footwear that compliments either in form or color.
 Usually, these will be heels or full-blown stilettos but don't have to be.

 Matching the color of your dress with your heels or opting for a closet staple pair of black or nude pumps is an obvious choice.
 However, try giving your dress a different look by adding contrasting shoes for effect.

-For example, pair your black dress with a pair of vibrant heels that sparkle and glitter or with a bold red or whimsical blue for pop.
+For example, pair your black dress with a pair of vibrant heels that sparkle and glitter or with a bold red or whimsical blue for a pop.

 Patterns and different shoe styles are also acceptable.
 A pair of floral or animal print heels with the right color dress can make an impressive ensemble.
-For shorter dresses try heeled booties or ankle boots, and in colder weather full-length boots.
+For shorter dresses, try heeled booties or ankle boots, and in colder weather, full-length boots.

 If you prefer to wear something more relaxed like kitten heels or flats, then make sure their color compliments your dress and other accessories.

-From stilettos to flats to heeled booties, wearing various styled shoes with your dress is simple and easily achieved with a quick survey of your closet.
-Chances are the heels that don’t match a thing in your wardrobe are the perfect heels for your dress.
+From stilettos to flats to heeled booties, wearing different styled shoes with your dress is simple and easily achieved with a quick survey of your closet.
+Chances are the heels that don't match a thing in your wardrobe are the perfect heels for your dress.

 Add Texture To Your Dress With Layers